 At every grade level, our School fosters each student’s understanding of, and commitment to, ethical behavior.
 In the Learning Village, we seek to educate our students about honor, helping them to understand that respect and empathy for self and others encourages not only honorable behavior but also strong character.
 Furthermore, honorable behavior creates a School community of trust.

 For students in Learning Village Grades K - 4, the Head of the Learning Village addresses Honor Code violations; the Dean of Students for Learning Village Grades 5 - 8 evaluates cases the for older students.
 Once in the Upper School, violations of the Honor Code are reviewed by the Honor Council, which is composed of ten students elected by their peers: a boy and girl from each grade, as well as two boarding representatives.
 The Faculty Advisor to the Honor Council guides the Council members through every step of an honor investigation and works with teachers to encourage honorable academic behavior.

-- Sophomore Representatives: Sophie Martin & Jago Gould
+Junior Representatives: Sophie Martin & Jago Gould

 Sophomore Representatives: Mary Holland Mason & Tyler Brown

 Residential Life Representative: Cheryl Oppan & Newton Liu